victor-schumann/odoo/README.md

    odoo forums.
 7. Then you are done.
 Hit run (SHIFT+F10) and you are good to create a new database and test Odoo.
    Bookmark http://localhost:8069/web/database/manager and http://localhost:8069/web/ for future reference.
-When creating a database, use the same password as defined during the script.
+When creating a database, use the same password as defined during the script (if you set a custom one).
 The necessary fields are:
     - master password;
     - database name;
     - email;